Distributional Adversarial Loss: Distributional Adversarial Loss

 \subsection{Problem Setup}

 \paragraph{Loss Function} We are given an instance space $\calX$ and label space $\calY=\{-1,+1\}$ and a distribution $\calD$ over $\calX\times \calY$.
-For each input $(x,y)\sim \calD$, i.e., input $x$ with label $y$, the perturbation set $\calU(x)$ is a family of distributions, where a perturbation $z$ of $(x,y)$ is sampled from an adversarially chosen distribution $u\in\calU(x)$.
-Given that, the distributional adversarial loss of a classifier $h$ is defined as
+For each unperturbed (clean) input $(x,y)\sim \calD$, i.e. input $x$ with label $y$, the perturbation set $\calU(x)$ is a family of distributions, where a perturbation $z$ of $(x,y)$ is sampled from an adversarially chosen distribution $u\in\calU(x)$.
+Given that, the distributional adversarial loss of a classifier $h$ is defined as:

 That is, for each non-adversarial example sampled from an underlying distribution $\calD$, the robust loss on $(x,y)$ is defined as the maximum expected loss over all the distributions in its perturbation set $\calU(x)$.
 The objective is to minimize the expected robust loss over all the samples coming from the underlying distribution $\calD$.
 First, we consider a setting where for each example $(x,y)$, the size of the perturbation set is bounded, i.e. $|\calU(x)|\leq k$ for some value $k>0$.
-Next, we consider two further extensions: First, in~\Cref{sec:unbounded-distributions}, we study a setting where $\calU(x)$ can be unbounded, however, there exists a set of representative distributions $\calR(x)\subseteq \calU(x)$ where $|\calR(x)|\leq k$ and for each distribution $u\in \calU(x)\setminus \calR(x)$, there exists a representative distribution $r\in \calR(x)$ where the total variation distance between $u$ and $r$ is bounded.
+Next, we consider two further extensions.

+In the first extension in~\Cref{sec:unbounded-distributions}, we investigate a setting where $\calU(x)$ is potentially unbounded, however, there exists a set of representative distributions $\calR(x)\subseteq \calU(x)$ where $|\calR(x)|\leq k$ and for each distribution $u\in \calU(x)\setminus \calR(x)$, there exists a representative distribution $r\in \calR(x)$ where the total variation distance between $u$ and $r$ is bounded.
+Consequently, in~\Cref{sec:connect-RS-PAC}, we demonstrate that this extension captures the sample complexity of randomized smoothing methods.

 Furthermore, in~\Cref{sec:extension2}, we consider a scenario where the number of distribution perturbations is unbounded, however, there exists a set of \emph{representative} distributions of size at most $k$ such that each distribution $u\in \calU(x)$, is completely covered by $\calR(x)$, i.e. the probability density function of $u$ is point-wise bounded by the maximum of probability density functions of the distributions in $\calR(x)$.

 \paragraph{PAC Learning of Distributional Adversarial Loss:} We study the \emph{sample complexity} for \emph{PAC-learning of distributional adversarial loss} in the realizable and agnostic settings.
 Given a hypothesis class $\calH\subseteq \calY^{\calX}$, our goal is to find a learning rule $\calL$ such that for any distribution $\calD$ over $\calX\times \calY$ finds a classifer $h\in \calH$ that competes with the predictor $h^*\in \calH$ where $h^*=\argmin_{h\in\calH} \DR_{\calD}(h)$, using a number of samples that is independent of the underlying distribution $\calD$.
 In the following, we formally define the notion of distributionally adversarial PAC learning in realizable and agnostic settings.